An introduction to the disputed territory of Gilgit Baltistan: The Himalayan flashpoint

 "Azad Kashmir is a legal anomaly.
 According to United Nations (UN) resolutions dating back to 1948, Azad Kashmir is neither a sovereign state nor a province of Pakistan, but rather a "local authority" with responsibility for the area assigned to it under a 1949 ceasefire agreement with India.
 It has remained in this state of legal limbo since that time.
 In practice, the Pakistani government in Islamabad, the Pakistani army and the Pakistani intelligence services (Inter-Services Intelligence, ISI) control all aspects of political life in Azad Kashmir-though "Azad" means "free," the residents of Azad Kashmir are anything but free.
 Curbs on political pluralism, freedom of expression, and freedom of association; a muzzled press; banned books; arbitrary arrest and detention and torture at the hands of the Pakistani military and the police; and discrimination against refugees from Jammu & Kashmir state.
 Singled out are Kashmiri nationalists who do not support the idea of Kashmir's accession to Pakistan.
 Anyone who wants to take part in public life has to sign a pledge of loyalty to Pakistan, while anyone who publicly supports or works for an independent Kashmir is persecuted.
 For those expressing independent or unpopular political views, there is a pervasive fear of Pakistani military and intelligence services-and of militant organizations acting at their behest or independently".

-This sparsely inhabited region, traditionally called Gilgit Baltistan, is located at the northern tip of the Indian subcontinent with borders touching China to the east, Afghanistan and Pakistan to the west and India to the south.
+This sparsely inhabited region is located at the northern tip of the Indian subcontinent with borders touching China to the east, Afghanistan and Pakistan to the west and India to the south.
 The Himalayan mountainous region covers an area of 72,971 sq km, more than six times the area of ‘Azad Jammu & Kashmir’.
 Gilgit Baltistan is gifted with bounteous nature, snow-clad peaks glaciers, rivers and exotic cultures, making it a great attraction for tourists and naturalists.
 It is divided into three divisions of Gilgit, Diamer and Baltistan, and sub-divided into ten districts.
-The principalities of Hunza and Nagar were retained as nominally autonomous entities by Pakistan till 1974.
-Chitral was under the suzerainty of the Maharaja of Jammu & Kashmir since 1878, and paid tribute like two other vassal principalities of Hunza and Nagar, however, in 1969 General Yahya Khan, incorporated Chitral into Pakistan.
+The principalities of Hunza and Nagar were retained as nominally autonomous entities by Pakistan until 1974.
+Chitral was under the suzerainty of the Maharaja of Jammu & Kashmir since 1878, and paid tribute like two other vassal principalities of Hunza and Nagar, however, in 1969, General Yahya Khan, incorporated Chitral into Pakistan.

 After Kashmir passed into the hands of Maharaja Gulab Singh as a result of the Treaty of Amritsar in 1846, Col. Nathe Shah, who controlled Gilgit on behalf of the Sikh Court in Lahore, transferred his allegiance to Gulab Singh.
 In the light of the clauses of the Treaty of Amritsar, Gulab Singh was free to annex the northern areas to his Kingdom.
 The British rulers had given him the independence to do so, keeping in mind that the strategically located State of Jammu & Kashmir would become a buffer between Russia and the British Indian Empire.